Let Effective Field Theory of Inflation flow: stochastic generation of models with red/blue tensor tilt: Observable predictions for the gravitational-wave sector

 and we integrated it starting from a suitable initial condition $H_{0} \in [10^{-3}, 10^{14}]$ GeV.
-The range has been chosen so that the energy scale of inflation respects the upper bound on $H_{\textrm{fin}} < 2.7 \times 10^{-5} \, \mpl$ \citep{Akrami:2018odb} and the lower limit around the MeV scale that guarantees hydrogen and helium production during Big Bang Nucleosynthesis \citep{Kawasaki:2000en} \citep{Giudice:2000ex} \citep{2004PhRvD..70d3506H} \citep{Katz:2016adq}.
+The range has been chosen so that the energy scale of inflation respects the upper bound on $H_{\textrm{fin}} < 2.7 \times 10^{-5} \, \mpl$ \citep{Akrami:2018odb} and the lower limit around the MeV scale that guarantees hydrogen and helium production during Big Bang Nucleosynthesis \citep{Kawasaki:2000en,Giudice:2000ex,2004PhRvD..70d3506H,Katz:2016adq}.
 The Hubble parameter has been evolved forward in time for 100 e-folds, together with the other quantities and the slow-roll parameters.
-We designated the end-point of the integration as the end of inflation and we rejected all the realizations that did not respect the upper bound on the value of $H$, together with the ones that are non-causal or do not support enough e-folds of inflation.
-We evaluated the observables quantities $N_{\star} = 60$ e-folds before the end of inflation for all the viable models, which turn out to be around $20 \%$ of the total.
+We designated the integration end-point as the end of inflation and we rejected all the realizations that did not respect the upper bound on the value of $H$, as well as the ones that did not support enough e-folds of inflation.
+We also rejected the models that are unstable or non-causal: see Appendix~\ref{AppendixA} for further details about the conditions we imposed in our code to identify and reject all the unhealthy models.
+Finally, we evaluated the observables quantities $N_{\star} = 60$ e-folds before the end of inflation for all the viable models, which turn out to be around $20 \%$ of the total.
 The left panel of Figure \ref{fig:negative_eps_ntr} shows the results for $5 \times 10^{4}$ inflationary models in which the propagation speed of tensor modes is allowed to evolve.
 The vast majority of the generated models populate the region of the plane where $n_{t} > 0$, corresponding to blue-tilted tensor power-spectra.
 The points cluster around $n_{t} = 0$ and most of the models have $n_{t} < 0.06$, i.e. are highly scale-invariant.
-Nonetheless, the blue-tilted spectrum enhances the probability of a direct detection of the primordial gravitational-wave signal \citep{Gerbino:2014eqa} \citep{DiValentino:2011zz}.
-Indeed, even a small positive spectral index could produce an enhanced signal on small scales, given that the predicted power-spectra span $\sim 25$ orders of magnitude in the frequency domain \citep{Guzzetti:2016mkm} \citep{Ricciardone:2016ddg}.
-In recent works \citep{Bartolo:2016ami} \citep{Giare:2020vhn} it has been shown that in order to be detectable with the Laser Interferometer Space Antenna (LISA) and the Einstein Telescope the spectrum for inflationary gravitational waves must be considerably enhanced at scales smaller than the CMB ones.
+Nonetheless, the blue-tilted spectrum enhances the probability of a direct detection of the primordial gravitational-wave signal \citep{Gerbino:2014eqa,DiValentino:2011zz}.
+Indeed, even a small positive spectral index could produce an enhanced signal on small scales, given that the predicted power-spectra span $\sim 25$ orders of magnitude in the frequency domain \citep{Guzzetti:2016mkm,Ricciardone:2016ddg}.
+In recent works \citep{Bartolo:2016ami,Giare:2020vhn} it has been shown that in order to be detectable with the Laser Interferometer Space Antenna (LISA) and the Einstein Telescope the spectrum for inflationary gravitational waves must be considerably enhanced at scales smaller than the CMB ones.
 In particular, this requires a blue spectrum with $n_{t} \gtrsim 0.1-0.2$, which is almost one order of magnitude greater than the typical values that we are finding.
 In this regard, we noticed that changing the range for the initial conditions of the quantity $c^{\prime 2}_{s}$ defined in Eq.\eqref{eq:csp_a_b} we can obtain more models with a larger value of $n_{t}$.
 In Figure \ref{fig:negative_eps_diff_cs2p} we show the usual scatteplot in the $(n_{t},r)$ plane for three different choices of the initial range for $c^{\prime 2}_{s}$.
 We can notice that as the range broadens the points shift towards smaller values of r, which is expected since $r \propto 1/ c^{\prime 2}_{s}$, and larger values of $n_{t}$.
 We leave to future works a more detailed analysis of these issues, which could be useful in order to characterize the models which are more likely to be directly detected with next generation experiments.